talkerbel/talkerbel.github.io/markdown.md

 [GitHub](https://github.com)

-The good thing is you can use a program called `pandoc` to output Markdown as a `pdf`, as `html` or even as formatted text for a program like Word.
+The good thing is you can use a program called `pandoc` to output Markdown as a `.pdf`, as `.html` or even as formatted text for a program like Word to process.

-So you can create a text once and use it in many ways.
+So you can create a text once and use it in many ways!
+Find out more with this [easy-to-follow lesson.](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown)

 Film | Director | Rating
 ---|---|---